spruceid/wallet/README.md

 ```

 ### Note about `nullsafety`

 While we are ready to migrate to Dart with nullsafety, a couple of the
 dependencies of the project are still lagging behind, so we need to add `--no-sound-null-safely` to both run and build commands for the time being.

 ### Note about `canvaskit`

 Since by default `canvaskit` comes in a `WASM` build, in order to the `ASM.js`
 be fully supported `canvaskit` was manually built for this target.

-Vendored `canvaskit` is included in the Credible web folder.
+A prebuilt `canvaskit` is already included in the Credible web folder.

 But if you want to build it by yourself, follow these steps: